silentdance/ram/intl.en-US/Quick Start/Create a custom policy (optional).md

 ## Prerequisite {#section_ert_t2f_xdb .section}

 Before creating custom authorization policies, you must understand the basic structure and syntax of the authorization policy language.
-For more details, see [Syntax](https://www.alibabacloud.com/help/doc-detail/28664.htm).
+For more details, see [Attach policies to a RAM user](reseller.en-US/User Guide/Policy Language/Policy syntax structure.md).

 RAM supports the authorization of the API granularity, at the finest.
 That is, the operation permissions in the authorization policy can be as fine as each API.
 Before creating custom authorization policies, you must understand the authorization granularity and method supported by related products.
-For more details, see [Cloud services supporting RAM](https://www.alibabacloud.com/help/doc-detail/28630.htm).
+For more details, see [Attach policies to a RAM user](reseller.en-US/Product Introduction/Cloud services supporting RAM.md).

 ## Operation steps {#section_ayv_v2f_xdb .section}